manager

 As a manager, your relationship with employees has a direct correlation to their retention.
 Those who build positive relationships are more likely to have employees with higher rates of morale, productivity, and engagement.

-One of the primary keys to building positive relationships is through communication.
-Whether you’re a new manager or an experienced pro, here are 12 tips to assess and refine your communication skills.
+Whether you’re a new manager or an experienced pro, here are some great tips to assess and improve your communication skills.

-Tips to Improve Your Communication Skills
+12 Tips to Improving Communication Skills in the Workplace

 1. Be kind